End Point Assessment Services

 Professional Discussion

-Supported by a portfolio of evidence, the professional discussion will give apprentices the opportunity to talk about their work, helping them to draw out their underpinning knowledge and skills of conservation which enable them to work effectively as a conservator
+The Professional Discussion, supported by a portfolio of evidence, provides apprentices with the opportunity to discuss their work and experiences.
+This assessment enables apprentices to demonstrate the underpinning knowledge and skills of conservation that allow them to work effectively as conservators.

 Gateway Requirements